The festival is not just a static exhibition but a living process that we will kick off with a series of events.

-Mia Milgrom is a graduate of the Academy of Fine Arts in Prague.
-During her studies, she completed internships at Cooper Union in New York and at the studio of guest artist Maja Smrekar at UMPRUM in Prague.
-Her work deals with themes of human and non-human care and support systems.
-Her spatial installations oscillate between fragile moments of decay and the symbiosis of individual parts.
-By combining natural and synthetic materials, she creates unexpected relationships and alternative possibilities for connection.
-Her work has been exhibited at CCA as part of the 4th Triennial in Tbilisi, at Cooper Union in New York, at Pop-up GAVU, and at the Světova 1 gallery in Prague.
+Mia Milgrom is a visual artist and a graduate of the Academy of Fine Arts in Prague.
+In her work, she explores themes of human and more-than-human care and systems of support.
+Her spatial installations oscillate between fragile moments of disintegration and the symbiosis of individual components.
+By combining natural and synthetic materials, she creates unexpected relationships and alternative modes of connection.

 The 7th annual m³ Festival / Art in Space will open in June 2025.
 It is organized by Studio Bubec, which specializes in the cultivation of public space, in cooperation with experts from the Prague Institute of Planning and Development, the Prague City Gallery, and the Academy of Arts, Architecture and Design.
 Since 2017, more than fifty leading Czech and foreign artists have participated in the festival.